RAIVNLab/STR/README.md

 ### STR Sparse Models:

 We are providing links to 6 models for ResNet50 and 2 models for MobileNetV1.
 These models represent the sparsity regime they belong to.
-Each model has two versions of model links to download, the first one is the vanilla STR model and the second one is the STR model converted to be compatible with Dense models and for tranfer learning.
+Each model has two versions of model links to download, the first one is the vanilla STR model and the second one is the STR model converted to be compatible with Dense models and for transfer learning.
 Please contact [Aditya Kusupati](https://homes.cs.washington.edu/~kusupati/) in case you need a specific model and are not able to train it from scratch.
 All the sparsity budgets for every model in the [paper](https://arxiv.org/abs/2002.03231) are present in the appendix, in case all you need is the non-uniform sparsity budget.

 #### ResNet50:
 | No. | Params | Sparsity (%) | Top-1 Acc (%) | FLOPs | Model Links |